 (j) A source selection statement shall be prepared in accordance with 1815.308.
 For installation selections, the installation Chief Counsel or designee will prepare the source selection statement.
 For Headquarters selections, the Office of General Counsel or designee will prepare the statement.

 (k) SEB Records.

-(1) This specifies the source selection documentation the Contracting Officer shall retain in the official contract file in accordance with FAR 4.803(a)(13), Contents of contract files.
-Specifically, upon completion of SEB activities, the Contracting Officer shall retain a copy of the following source selection evaluation documents in the official contract file for initial proposals and final proposal revisions (FPR), if applicable:
+(1) The contracting officer shall retain in the official contract file, source selection documentation in accordance with FAR 4.803(a)(13), Contents of contract files.
+Specifically, upon completion of SEB activities, the contracting officer shall retain a copy of the following source selection evaluation documents in the official contract file for initial proposals and final proposal revisions (FPR), if applicable:

 (i) Each offeror’s proposal;

 (iii) The unsuccessful and successful notices sent to offerors;